 Hyderabadi Dum ka Murgh is a classic example of fine and rich tastes of Nizams.
 The Khansamas (royal chefs) at Nizams were extremely talented and have always been applauded, appreciated and rewarded for their culinary delights.

 As the story goes, Dum ka Chicken is a 500-year-old recipe.
 This is one of the jewel recipes from the kitchens of Nizam which is famous till date.
-This authentic recipe is slow cooked on a wood fire in a wide mouthed vessel (lagan) by sealing the edges with dough.
+This authentic recipe is slow-cooked on a wood fire in a wide thick bottom vessel (lagan) by sealing the edges with dough.
 This technique of slow cooking is called Dum.
 And so, this recipe is also called as Lagan ka Murgh (Lagan ka Chicken)

-Sometimes after sealing the vessel, burning charcoal is placed on the lid of it to ensure even cooking.
+Finally, after sealing the vessel, place burning charcoal on the lid.
+This will provide heat from both top of the vessel.
+This helps in even cooking of chicken pieces.
 This is the traditional way of cooking a dish on dum.

 Main ingredients needed to make shahi dum chicken recipe are,